 In front of the homonymous square stands the Saint Peter's Basilica, one of the largest churches in the world.
 We highly recommend entering the church to admire the enormous interior space that houses many eternal artworks, including Michelangelo's world-famous Pietà.
 The entrance is free, but make sure you dress appropriately (shorts, tank tops, bare shoulders or short skirts are not allowed).

-You can also climb the Dome of Saint Peter’s Basilica to the balcony, from which you can get breathtaking views of Rome…
+If you're not afraid of heights and you are in a good shape (it takes a little bit of effort), you can also climb the Dome of Saint Peter’s Basilica to the balcony, from which you can get breathtaking views of Rome, and probably one of the best views in Italy.

 A day at the Vatican wouldn’t be complete without a visit the Vatican Museums, the largest museum complex in the world with over 1400 rooms… You will be amazed by this astonishing amount of art: immense galleries with lots of Renaissance works, masterpieces by the greatest artists of all time, the Raphael Rooms, the papal palace and, of course the Sistine Chapel, beautifully frescoed by Michelangelo.

 Although it might be a pleasure to get lost in this realm of art, the Vatican Museums’ collection and the sheer size (stretching over 9 miles) of the complex really does require a bit of guidance.
-That’s why we suggest you to rely on an organized tour, giving you the opportunity to have a memorable visit!
+That’s why we suggest you to rely on an Small Group Tour of Vatican Museums, Sistine Chapel and St. Peter's Basilica, giving you the opportunity to have a memorable visit!

 Being one of the most touristic sights in the world, also in the Vatican City there is unfortunately a lot of the so-called “tourist traps”: places that trick inexperienced tourists by selling low quality, inauthentic food at inflated price.
 It’s generally considered wise in Rome to try avoiding eating on any of the major piazzas… But let’s face it: there are plenty of tourist traps on the side streets, too.